storaged-project/blivet-gui/doc/intro.rst

 Blivet-gui creates two processes -- `blivet-gui` for the UI and `blivet-gui-daemon` for working with blivet.

-Two processes are necessary because blivet needs root privilegies to work with storage but GUI applications shouldn't be running with root privilegies.
+Two processes are necessary because blivet needs root privileges to work with storage but GUI applications shouldn't be running with root privileges.

 Both processes communicate using a socket file.